xuperchain/xuperchain/.github/ISSUE_TEMPLATE/xuperchain-bug-template.md

 Describe what actually happened.
 Include the full traceback if there was an exception.

 **Additional information**

+Additional helpful information, including but not limited to:
+- Logs
+- Screenshot
-If possible, include a minimal, complete, and verifiable example to help us identify the issue.
+- Minimal, complete, and verifiable example codes

 This also helps check that the issue is not with your own code.